dfe-analytical-services/dfeshiny/README.md

 # dfeshiny

-R package containing preferred methods for creating official DfE R-Shiny dashboards
+An R package to support analysts in developing official DfE dashboards and help them meet the necessary standards required of public facing government services.

-# Installing the package
+## Installing the package

 To install, run `renv::install("dfe-analytical-services/dfeshiny")`.

-## Potential errors when installing
+### Potential errors when installing

 If you get `ERROR [curl: (22) The requested URL returned error: 401]`, and don't know why, try running `Sys.unsetenv("GITHUB_PAT")` to temporarily clear your GitHub PAT variable.

 Then try to install again.